blobfish974/net2020-1/Semantic_Group/README.md

 Using ```networkX``` create links between words and plot some initial graphs.

 Open challenge:
-- copy some script form the [last year project](https://github.com/SalvatoreRomano1/HateSpeech_NetworkAnalysisProject) to create node and links DB to be able to open the graph on Gephi
+- create node and links DB to be able to open the graph on Gephi --> copy some script form the [last year project](https://github.com/SalvatoreRomano1/HateSpeech_NetworkAnalysisProject)
 - try to create a visualization directly on python with networkX
+- chose witch ```countVectorize``` or ```AdjencyMatrix``` to use

+---> create a defitive files with pickle fuction <----

 ### Week 2 (14-20 dic)

-Semantic analysis of the words
+- Sentiment analysis of the words
+  1) we still need the final list of words to be analyzed (the list of 47K unique words)
+- add new nodes' features (like )

 ### Week 3 (21-3 jan)
 <<Holydays!>>

 ### Week 4 (4-10 jan)
 create the gephi graphs

 ### Week 5 (11-17 jan)
 Perform network analysis